mvranic/kubeless-apl-demo/README.md

 kubeless topic publish --topic echo-topic --data "Hello kafka from APL!"
 ```

-In order to check if the event is dequeded, list all pods
+In order to check if the event is dequeued, list all pods
 ```
 kubectl get pods --all-namespaces
 NAME                         READY     STATUS    RESTARTS   AGE